-Headache is considered a protective mechanism like any other pain in the body, that may indicate an underlying serious pathology.
+Headaches can be considered a protective mechanism that may indicate a serious underlying pathology.
 It can be primary with no pathological predisposition e.g. migraine and cluster headache or secondary to other disorders e.g. sinusitis, hypertension emergencies or brain tumors.

-Evaluation of patients with headache is directed towards elimination of serious life threatening condition, then conclusion to the right diagnosis.
+Evaluation of patients with headache is directed towards elimination of serious life threatening conditions, then diagnosis.

 Possible causes of subacute headache include brain tumors, CNS infections, CNS hemorrhage, hypertension and systemic inflammatory diseases.

-Chronic headache is usually caused by tension headache, migraine, cluster headache, sinusitis, refractive errors and tempromandibular joint dysfunction.
-Patient history is the first diagnostic tool for primary and secondary headache as well as subtypes of primary and possible etiological factors of secondary headaches.
+More chronic headaches are usually tension headache, migraine, cluster headache, sinusitis, refractive errors and tempromandibular joint dysfunction.
+Patient history is the first diagnostic tool.

 For exclusion of danger signs during evaluation, the mnemonic “snoop” is used.
 Presence of any of these manifestations prompts further investigations to know the exact pathology.